 The few places I know where reps are helpful, if not necessary, are in the portrait world (portrait brokers), licensing, and illustration.

-Art Biz Coach was birthed after I had given serious consideration to becoming an artist rep. In the world where I came from – fine galleries and art museums – they were unheard of.
+Art Biz Success was birthed after I had given serious consideration to becoming an artist rep. In the world where I came from – fine galleries and art museums – they were unheard of.
 But every artist I spoke with was looking for one.

 The reason reps don't exist at that level is because gallerists and curators want, and expect, to deal directly with artists.
 Reps are third parties that get in the way of business.
 Gallerists consider them a threat to their bottom line since their fees must be taken from somewhere.